-Debtor classification Criteria for write-offs and reserves for possible loan losses Provision ratio as of March 31, 2010 Standard debtors Provisions are made as the general reserve for possible loan losses multiplying the total credit exposure by the expected loss ratio based on the historical default ratio.
-0.39% Substandard debtors substandard Initially, categorize debtors into two groups: "Debtors under requirement of control" or "Other substandard debtors," in accordance with credit quality of debtors.
+Debtor classification Criteria for write-offs and reserves for possible loan losses Provision ratio as of March 31, 2011 Standard debtors Provisions are made as the general reserve for possible loan losses multiplying the total credit exposure by the expected loss ratio based on the historical default ratio.
+0.30% Substandard debtors Substandard debtors Debtors under requirement of control Initially, categorize debtors into two groups: "Debtors under requirement of control" or "Other substandard debtors," in accordance with credit quality of debtors.
 Debtors in the latter group are further classified into sub-categories.
-Applies Discount Cash Flow (DCF) method for a debtors with large exposure if 4.49% classified as "Debtors under requirement of control."
+Applies Discount Cash Flow (DCF) method for a debtors with large exposure if 4.75% classified as "Debtors under requirement of control."
 Provisions are made as general loan-loss provisions, multiplying the total credit exposure by the expected loss ratio based on the historical loss ratio for each category of borrowers.
-10.95% (Excluding borrowers the DCF method is applied) Doubtful debtors Provisions are made as specific reserve for possible loan losses the necessary amount estimated against the amount classified as Category III (amount not likely to be recovered from collateral or guarantee) on an individual borrower basis.
-67.23% of the unrecoverable portion Debtors in default Provisions are made as specific reserve for possible loan losses on an individual borrower basis for the entire amount classified as Category III.
+7.14% (Excluding borrowers the DCF method is applied) Doubtful debtors Provisions are made as specific reserve for possible loan losses the necessary amount estimated against the amount classified as Category III (amount not likely to be recovered from collateral or guarantee) on an individual borrower basis.
+68.70% of the unrecoverable portion Debtors in default Provisions are made as specific reserve for possible loan losses on an individual borrower basis for the entire amount classified as Category III.
 Write-offs are performed on an individual borrower basis for the amount classified as Category IV The full amount of the unrecoverable Debtors in bankruptcy (the amount estimated as uncollectible or unrecoverable), regardless of treatment under criteria in tax law. portion is written off or provisioned

-Credit Costs in Fiscal 2009 (On a Non-consolidated Basis)
+Credit Costs in Fiscal 2010 (On a Non-consolidated Basis)

 Billions of Yen

-Loan write-offs ¥ 12
+Loan write-offs ¥ 1.8

-Provision to general reserve for possible loan losses 24
+Provision to general reserve for possible loan losses (24.9)

-Provisions to specific reserve for possible loan losses 114
+Provisions to specific reserve for possible loan losses (2.0)

 Provision to reserve for specified overseas debts

-Other 1
+Other

-Total credit costs ¥152
+Total credit costs ¥(25.0)